 The deadline for receipt of Expressions of Interest is Thurs 15th Sept 2022

 This small grant programme was preceded by a partnership with the Irish Prison Service (IPS) and Probation Service (PS) and others for a public-facing criminal justice directory.
 IASIO, which provides social inclusion supports to exprisoners, was funded to develop the The Compass, a directory of community support services for people and families affected by imprisonment or convictions.
 It is the first of its kind in Ireland and was launched for IASIO in June 2022 by the Minister for Justice, Helen McEntee.

-As part of the process of developing the directory, a high level gap analysis was produced by Quality Matters, a summary of which is available here.
+During the process to develop the directory a high level gap analysis was produced for SSGT in June 2021 – a summary of which is available here.

 Funders: This programme is funded by a family foundation advised by Porticus.